Fiserv/banking-hub/docs/getting-started/before-you-start.md

 - VendorId
 - ChannelId

-These credentials are required to send as header parameters under the EFXHeader parameter.
-For more information, refer to the <a href="?path=docs/api-ref-EFX-header.md" title="Click to open" >EFXHeader</a>.
+Some of these credentials are required to send as header parameters under the EFXHeader parameter.
+For more information, refer to the <a href="?path=docs/api-ref-EFX-header.md" title="Click to open" >EFXHeader</a> section.
 ## Know Our Standard API structure

 This section describes a standard structure of request and response message of Banking Hub RESTful APIs.